reflectoring/reflectoring.github.io/_posts/2021-07-23-spring-aws-cloudwatch.md

 ```

-Here we are registering the meter of type counter by calling the `counter` method on our `CloudWatchregistry` object created in the previous section.
+Here we are registering the meter of type counter by calling the `counter` method on our `CloudWatchRegistry` object created in the previous section.
 This method is accepting the name of the meter as a parameter.

 ## Registering and Recording the Timer
 Now we want to record the time taken to execute the API for fetching products.
 This is a measure of short duration latency so we will make use of a meter of type `Timer`.